instadw/instadwell-blog/_posts/2025-10-28-what-is-paying-guest-house-a-complete-guide-to-paying-guest-accommodation-in-india.md

     answer: "The concept revolves around providing an all-inclusive, home-like environment for individuals moving to new cities by bundling rent, food, and utilities under one monthly payment."
 ---

-# What is a PG in India?
-Paying Guest Accommodation Explained

 A **Paying Guest (PG)** accommodation is a rental setup in India where a resident rents a furnished room or bed in a property.
 The monthly rent is all-inclusive, covering meals, Wi-Fi, laundry, and utilities, managed by a landlord or commercial operator.

 ----------